dbyoung720/PB/readme.md

 ## VII.
 Next work:
     Add database support (because I am not familiar with the database, the development is slow, and it is developed in my spare time)

+## VIII.
+Notice:
+    If you run the JavaCV module under PBox (x64), you need to install the CUDA11 SDK and add the BIN directory of the CUDA11 SDK to the system search path;